Richard Bogren, Gill, Daniel J. | 8/31/2009 8:41:16 PM

 Vegetables grown in containers need more frequent attention (such as watering) than those grown in the ground, but the work is easier physically.
 That makes this technique good for older vegetable gardeners and children who may find cultivating in-ground beds too physically demanding.
 One of the biggest labor-saving advantages to vegetable gardening in containers is that weeding is far, far less of a chore.

 Select a sunny location outdoors for your container vegetable garden.
 All vegetables grow best where the sun shines directly on the plants at least six to eight hours a day.
 A location that also allows drainage water to run freely from containers is also needed.
-It is a good idea to use small bricks to raise larger containers off of wood porches or decks to prevent water damage to the wood.
+It is a good idea to use small bricks to raise larger containers off wood porches or decks to prevent damaging the wood.

-The larger the containers you use, the more choices you have of vegetables to grow.
-Production is generally higher, and you don’t have to water as often.
-You can buy plastic or clay pots, tubs, half whisky barrels or other containers, but you can cut or punch drainage holes into virtually any container.
-Inexpensive Styrofoam ice chests work well, for instance.
-If the container has been used for other purposes, wash it with warm, soapy water, and rinse it thoroughly before using it.
+The larger the containers you use, the more choices you have of vegetables to grow – production is generally higher and you don’t have to water as often.
+Plastic or clay pots, tubs, half whisky barrels or other containers may be purchased, but virtually any container you can cut or punch drainage holes into may be used.
+(Inexpensive Styrofoam ice chests work well, for instance.)
+If the container has been used for other purposes, wash it with warm, soapy water and rinse it thoroughly before using it.

 Fill the container with a commercial potting mix that drains well.
 The level of soil should be somewhat below the rim of the container after planting.
 This is called head space and helps facilitate proper watering.

 Select and plant vegetable seeds or transplants.
-The following are some of the vegetables that can be planted over the next few weeks as transplants or from seed and the minimum size pot to plant them in.
-Remember, root crops such as beets, carrots, radish and turnips must be direct seeded into the pot.
-The number of plants that can be planted in the container is shown in parentheses.
+Some of the vegetables you can plant over the next few weeks include root crops such as beets, carrots, radish and turnips as seeds directly into the pot.
+Or you can set in transplants.
+Containers of different sizes can accommodate various plants as follows:

-These are minimum container sizes for various vegetables that will allow them to mature and produce properly.
+These minimum container sizes for various vegetables will allow them to mature and produce properly.
 You can certainly plant a greater number of any of these vegetables into containers larger than listed.
-For instance, while one or two lettuce plants can be grown in a one-gallon container, you can grow three to five in a three-gallon container.
+For instance, while one or two lettuce plants can be grown in a 1-gallon container, you can grow three to five in a 3-gallon container.
 Using larger containers means they don’t need to be watered as often, and they offer more cold protection to the roots

-A soluble fertilizer – the kind you dissolve in water to apply – applied about every two weeks works well for container vegetables.
-Slow-release fertilizers can also be used, and they reduce the need to repeatedly apply soluble fertilizer.
+A soluble fertilizer (the kind you dissolve in water to apply) applied about every two weeks works well for container vegetables.
+Slow-release fertilizers also can be used, and they reduce the need to repeatedly apply soluble fertilizer.
 Follow label directions.
-Without adequate fertilizer, vegetables take longer to develop and will produce less at harvest.
+Without adequate fertilizer, vegetables take longer to develop and will produce less to harvest.

-Weeds will occasionally appear in container plantings and should be removed promptly when you see them.
+Weeds occasionally will appear in container plantings and should be removed promptly if you see them.
 You don’t need to apply mulch to cover the soil surface and prevent weeds the way we do in traditional garden beds, but you may.
 The problem with doing this is that it is harder to tell when plants need water because you can no longer see the soil surface.

 Harvest your vegetables regularly, promptly and at the proper stage for maximum quality.
 After all, this is the reward for the effort.

-If you have given up growing vegetables due to physical limitations, give container vegetable gardening a try.
+If you have given up growing vegetables because of physical limitations, do give container vegetable gardening a try.
 And if you live in an apartment or condo and only have a sunny patio or balcony, container vegetable gardening will allow you to experience the rewards of growing your own fresh vegetables.